 However, capital gains on the sale of shares of companies can be taxed in Spain under the special clauses of certain treaties (including most notably shares of real estate companies, transfers of shares when a substantial interest is held, etc.).

 Certain other types of income (royalties, interest or dividends) are taxed at reduced treaty rates in force.

 Currently, there are various treaties which are at different stages of negotiation or coming into force.
-Among them, the treaties with Azerbaijan, Bahrain, Belarus, Cape Verde, China, Japan, Montenegro, Namibia, Peru, Rumania, Syria and Ukraine.
+Among them, the treaties with Bahrain, Montenegro, Namibia, Peru and Syria.
 Additionally, certain treaties are currently being renegotiated.